AndroidCoders/gfx-boxes/docs/Tasks.md

 File version: 1.01

 **TLDR:**
-This document lists the Development Tasks for the `gfx-test` project:
+This document lists the Development Tasks for the `gfx-boxes` project:

 **TASKS:**
 [x] Create a SDL fullscreen canvas with black color